CarlTBarnes/StringTheory-Tools/README.md

+# StringTheory-Tools
+This repository contains several tools to makes it easier to code

 # StringTheory-LoadFile-Split-Viewer
 StringTheory Value and Split Viewer aka BigBangTheory

 To help you see what your StringTheory code is actually doing the Big Bang class allows you to view the GetValue() string or Split() Lines queue in a Window.
 This allows